heslabs/mpc2c_base_v22p2/README.md

-### Step to create and build Vivado hardware design
+### Step to create and build Vivado hardware project

 1. Create the Vivado block diagram from prebuilt tcl file
 ```